Umbilical cord: Connection to fetal circulatory system

-The umbilical cord enters the fetus via the abdomen, at the point which (after separation) will become the umbilicus (or navel).
-Within the fetus, the umbilical vein continues towards the transverse fissure of the liver, where it splits into two.
+The umbilical cord enters the fetus via the abdomen, at the point which (after separation) will become the navel (umbilicus or belly button).
+Within the fetus, the umbilical vein continues towards the transverse fissure of the liver (porta hepatis), where it splits into two.
 One of these branches joins with the hepatic portal vein (connecting to its left branch), which carries blood into the liver.
 The second branch (known as the ductus venosus) bypasses the liver and flows into the inferior vena cava, which carries blood towards the heart.
-The two umbilical arteries branch from the internal iliac arteries and pass on either side of the urinary bladder into the umbilical cord, completing the circuit back to the placenta.
+The two umbilical arteries branch from the internal iliac arteries and pass on either side of the bladder into the umbilical cord, completing the circuit back to the placenta.